-The shore power or generator main breaker protects the AC distribution.
-This breaker is very sensitive.
+The shore power and generator main breakers protect the AC distribution system.
+These breakers are very sensitive.
 The resulting power surge that occurs when connecting the dockside cord or starting the generator may cause the main breaker to trip.
 To avoid this surge, always turn the selected main breaker to the "OFF" position before plugging or unplugging the shore power cord or starting or stopping the generator.

 The following components are protected by either 120 or 240 Volt 60 Hz breakers for domestic models.
-Certain export models use only 220 Volt 50 Hz breakers for all components:
+Certain export models use 220 Volt 50 Hz breakers for components: